Doreen Granpeesheh: Early life and career

-Granpeesheh was born in Tehran, Iran in 1962.
+Granpeesheh was born in Tehran, Iran in 1963.
 In 1978, she visited relatives in Los Angeles, California for the summer.
 After the Iranian revolution commenced, her parents decided to enroll her in a boarding school in Los Angeles where she completed 11th and 12th grades, eventually permanently moving.
 She earned a PhD in psychology from the University of California, Los Angeles (UCLA), where she worked with clinical psychologist Ole Ivar Lovaas on his 1987 study that tested ABA on autistic children.
 Said study labeled nearly half of the test subjects specifically assigned to receive intensive, longterm ABA "recovered" from autism and co-occurring intellectual disability.
 However, the study has been criticized, in part, for not being randomly controlled, using allegedly flawed outcome measures and other methodologies and attempting to normalize the behavior of autistic children.

 In 1990, Granpeesheh founded the Center for Autism and Related Disorders (CARD), a firm that administers ABA.
 The Blackstone Group, a private equity firm, acquired CARD for $300 million in 2018.
 Granpeesheh and the management at CARD invested in the company alongside Blackstone, and Granpeesheh remained the CEO until December 2019, when she was replaced by Anthony Kilgore and moved into the role of executive director.
 She resigned from the board in 2022 and retained a minority stake in the company.
 CARD filed for bankruptcy in June 2023 and Granpeesheh offered a $25 million to buy the company back from Blackstone.
 Granpeesheh won control of the company in July, having put together a $48 million dollar bid.
 Granpeesheh "bought back most of its operations for $25 million and took on some of its debt" in July 2023.

-In 2005, Granpeesheh co-founded Autism Care and Treatment Today!, a nonprofit organization that, amongst other things, subsidizes ABA for families unable to afford it.
+In 2005, Granpeesheh co-founded Autism Care and Treatment Today!, a nonprofit organization that builds awareness and provides grants to fund healthcare, safety, and technology needs for autistic individuals and their families.
 The organization was renamed Autism Care Today in 2018.
+Autism Care Today has donated over $1.85 million in grants to families.

 From 2007 to 2009, Granpeesheh served on the board of directors of the Autism Society of America (ASA); she held the position of first vice chair in 2008 and 2009.
 Granpeesheh subsequently served on the organization's board of professional advisors, most recently being credited as an advisor in its 2021 annual report.